 What is the St. Lawrence Book Award?

-In recognition of the value that the St. Lawrence community places on service to others, the St. Lawrence Book Award honors high school juniors who have distinguished themselves in their communities by their significant commitment to community service.
+In recognition of the value that the St. Lawrence community places on inclusivity, the St. Lawrence Book Award honors high school juniors who have distinguished themselves in their communities by their significant commitment to fostering an inclusive environment.
 An actual book is awarded to these students, along with a $4,000 scholarship ($1,000 per year for 4 years) for those Book Award recipients who apply and are admitted to St. Lawrence University.
 These students are also highly encouraged to apply for our Presidential Diversity Scholarship.

 Who is named a Book Award recipient?

 In order to receive the Book Award, a student must be nominated by their high school.
-Any high school in the US is welcome to participate in our program, and can do so by encouraging your guidance counselor to reach out to Hannah Milan to become involved in our program.
+Any high school in the United States is welcome to participate in our program, and can do so by encouraging your guidance counselor to reach out to Hannah Milan to become involved in our program.
 We partner with officials at each high school to choose our Book Award recipients, as counselors and teachers tend to know best which high school students meet the award criteria.